 Minor modifications to exempt studies do not require prior review and approval unless the changes could affect the study's eligibility for exemption.
 Modifications that have the potential to change the nature of the research and, therefore, the study's eligibility for exemption (i.e. substantive modifications) do require review by HSO.
 Substantive modifications must be submitted to HSO for review prior to their implementation.
 To request review, submit an Amendment to the existing study in KC IRB.

 Examples of minor modifications that can be implemented without review:

-- Addition or removal of study personnel other than the PI
+- Addition or removal of IU-affiliated study personnel

 - Minor revisions to recruitment materials and methods.
 For example, a change to the phone number or the addition of a newspaper ad when using similar language to an already reviewed flyer.
 Changes to payment for participation cannot be implemented without review.